A winning strategy for spreading the word about your organization’s work is to get your nonprofit’s story in the news.

 It’s part art and part science.
 And part relationship.

-First, you have to have the right story for the right publication.
-You need a story that editors and reporters will deem newsworthy – an interesting story people will read or watch on the news.
+You need a story that editors and reporters will deem newsworthy – an interesting story people will want to read or watch on the news.

 Sometimes it’s a matter of zeroing in on a single aspect of your organization’s work or an unexpected story, such as two volunteers falling in love while serving soup side-by-side in the homeless shelter’s kitchen.
 Their fifth wedding anniversary would be a fun news story.